 Using the Mail tool: https://documentation.brightspace.com/EN/semester_start/-/instructor/faq_email.htm

-If you choose to use Avenue Mail for communication with your students, some other helpful PDF resources for yourself and your students to manage Avenue Mail are listed here:
+If you choose to use Avenue Mail for communication with your students, some other helpful documenation are linked below

 The Classlist tool allows you to see your entire class roster, complete with MacID and student number.
 When you make a course request for a course shell, what you are doing is connecting the course on Avenue to the records of the Registrar’s office.
 Enrollments are managed automatically, and often do not require you to intervene.
 However, there are times when the information from the Registrar’s office and Mosaic lag and students do not see their courses in a timely manner.
 There are many reasons why a student may not be legitimately enrolled in the course, including payment of fees not being complete, scheduling conflicts that require manual intervention, and Ironically, if you want a spreadsheet list of your students, it’s best to use the Grades tool, and export a spreadsheet with first, last, Org Defined ID (which is the student number) and Username (which is the user’s MacID).

 In the video below, there is some useful information about the Classlilst tool and how to contact your learners:

 How to Add a Participant to Your Course:

 For more information on the classlist tool: Classlist

 This tool is one of the most effective in communicating with your students as it is the first thing they see once they access your course.
 You can provide announcements, course updates and important information through this tool.